Rishika70/Amygdala_Neuroscience_Intelligent_System/README.md

 **Classical Neural Network Component:**

-- The classical component of the model is a neural network built using Keras and Tensorflow.
+- The classical component of the model is a neural network built using Keras and TensorFlow.
 - The network is trained on simulated data (placeholder) to predict outcomes like anxiety or depression.

 **Metrics:**